ua-datalab/QNLP/Project-Plan.md

 	- weight assignment?
   	- OOV issue with special symbols?
 	- `qnlp_model.weights`: initial parameter vector= Fastext embeddings.
 This is a list.
 But the shape is not matching with expected weights.
 Issue with pytorch- it is an executable, so cannot open it in debug mode and assess what shape is required.
- 		- since weight assignment is causing a bug
+ 		- since weight assignment (for QNLP model?) is causing a bug
- 	- `train.datasets`- has 85 sentencxes with <n words.
+ 	- `train.datasets`- has 85 sentences with <n words.
 Length is same as `train_labels`.
   	- `train_labels`- requires a matrix.
 Label 0 is [0.0, 1.0] and Label 1 is [1.0,0.0].
 Mithun was able to provide the same format.
   	- Khatri et al. uses an equation to define loss, we replaced it with `torch.nn.loss()`
 - ToDo: what is shape '[2]'?
 Where is it being defined?